 It feels like I have been blessed, I am thankful for it all, even the bullying!
 I continue to learn about our true Allies Of Nature; the flora and fauna around us.
 I have found my masculinity, my true self and my medicine name, ‘Swallowtail.’

-Best of all, I am now ready to help others to overcome similar issues to that I have encountered myself and I have launched my own flower essence and shamanic practice, Allies Of Nature, which incorporates a range of flower essences too.
+Best of all, I am now ready to help others to overcome similar issues to that I have encountered myself and I have launched my own flower essence and shamanic practice which incorporates a range of flower essences too.

-I work with my clients, online and in nature, to help them move from a place of fear and isolation to one of love and connection, to awaken to a life beyond bullying to claim their true power.
-I use nature as an ally by connecting with the spirits of both flowers and animals in order to help my clients live their lives more in harmony with the rest of the planet.
+I work with my clients, online and in nature, to help them move from a place of toxicity, fear and isolation to one of divinity, love and connection, to awaken to a life beyond bullying and conditioning to claim their true power.
+I use nature as an ally by connecting with the spirits of both flowers and animals in order to help my clients live their lives more true to themselves and in harmony with the rest of the planet.

 We engage in transformational talks and shamanic practices together which take place in all kinds of natural locations: on a hill-top, by a river, at the beach or in a forest.
 Our natural surroundings help us to go deep and discover the way to heal.

-The flower essences are here to help support us throughout that process the whole year through, they bring with them individual restorative qualities and unique messages month by month in order to help everyone come back into a state of wholeness and balance and become the best they can be through improved emotional wellbeing.
+The flower essences are here to help support us throughout that process the whole year through, they bring with them individual restorative qualities and unique messages month by month in order to help everyone come back into a state of wholeness and balance and be the best possible versions of themselves.